xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Adds delivered amount to metadata for CheckCash transactions cashed for a flexible amount.
 (Has no effect unless the [Checks](#checks) amendment is enabled.)

-With this amendment enabled, transaction processing adds a `DeliveredAmount` field to the metadata of [CheckCash transactions][] for a variable amount (using the `DeliverMin` field).
+With this amendment enabled, transaction processing adds a <span class="code-snippet">DeliveredAmount</span> field to the metadata of [CheckCash transactions][] for a variable amount (using the <span class="code-snippet">DeliverMin</span> field).
 This change is written to the ledger data, resulting in a different ledger hash than would result from processing the transaction without this amendment.
 It does not affect the actual amounts delivered.
-Additionally, with this amendment enabled, the [tx method][] and [account_tx method][] return a [`delivered_amount` field](transaction-metadata.html#delivered_amount) for CheckCash transactions.
-(The `delivered_amount` field is calculated when you look up a transaction, and is not part of the data that is written to the ledger.)
+Additionally, with this amendment enabled, the [tx method][] and [account_tx method][] return a [<span class="code-snippet">delivered_amount</span> field](transaction-metadata.html#delivered_amount) for CheckCash transactions.
+(The <span class="code-snippet">delivered_amount</span> field is calculated when you look up a transaction, and is not part of the data that is written to the ledger.)

-The fix1623 amendment has no effect on [CheckCash transactions][] for a fixed amount (using the `Amount` field) or any other transaction types.
+The fix1623 amendment has no effect on [CheckCash transactions][] for a fixed amount (using the <span class="code-snippet">Amount</span> field) or any other transaction types.

 ## fix1781